mfurlend/shp2png/README.md

 The polygon fill and stroke colors are white by default.
 You can override the colors with the `--fill` and `--stroke` options respectively.

+To generate an additional image with a transparent polygon and opaque stroke specify the `--outline` option.
+`--outline` takes an optional color parameter:
+`--outline rgb(255,0,0)`
+`--outline red`

 The default image width is `4333` (pixels).
 You can override this with the `--width` option.